 Step 3: Understanding the customer and agent calling experience

-From the caller point of view, a call from an app or the Web Widget works like any other type of call except the caller does not need to dial or know your number.
+From the caller point of view, a call from an app or through Web Widget (Classic) works like any other type of call except the caller does not need to dial or know your number.
 After the caller clicks the “Call” button, they are connected to Zendesk Talk, hear any greetings you have configured, and then are placed in the queue along with calls from all of your other numbers.

 From the agent point of view, in-app calls are also similar to other calls.
 The caller number will be shown in the console as "Caller unknown" but the line will appear with a unique nickname you gave to the digital line.